knightsemplar/celestia_analysis/README.md

 In the project directory go to the openTelemetry directory.
 Here you will find a sciprt named setup-script.sh.
 Run that script.

-1. Go inside the celestialight directory
+1. Go inside the celestia_analysis directory

-`cd ..`
+`cd celestia_analysis`

 `cd openTelemetry`

 2. Run script

+Make executable

 `chmod +x setup-script.sh`